bpk667/ElFenixDeJade/rules/outgunned-cs-app/output/session-1_la-biblioteca_generic-ghost.md

 ## Habilidades

-### BOO!
+### CHAOS

-(GHOST, SPECIAL ACTION, Cost 1 ⚡)
+(ENEMY, SPECIAL ACTION, Cost 2 ⚡)

-The Ghost appears suddenly or does something purely terrifying.
+The Enemies scatter around, break everything in sight, and cause a racket, or they set off an alarm, or start a small fire.

-Heroes who fail a Critical Reaction Roll in Nerves+ Cool, become Scared and suffer -1 to their next roll.
+From now on, the Heroes are dazed in the chaos and can no longer spend Adrenaline to gain +1 to their rolls.

 ### SMEAR THROUGH